Are you paying for the right HIFU procedure?

 They’re essentially the same!

 The Ulthera is a brand of HIFU that originates from America.
-Ulthera, or Ultherapy, is the first ever HIFU to be introduced to the market and has a very big following around the world.
-It is also the first HIFU machine to introduce skin-imaging via Ultrasound so that doctors can see the depth of where the thermal ultrasound energy is being focused at.
+Ulthera, or Ultherapy is the first ultrasound anti-aging device in the market, and has a bit global following.
+It is also the first HIFU machine to introduce skin-imaging via Ultrasound.
+This allows practitioners to assess the depth where thermal ultrasound energy focuses on.

-The Ultraformer HIFU, or “Shurink” as it is known in Korea, is the most popular HIFU procedure in Korea.
-The Ultraformer III comes with more than just the traditional 1.5mm, 3mm, and 4.5mm handpieces.
-It comes with an additional 2mm handpiece, specifically designed to tighten under eye fine lines and eye bags, while the 6mm handpiece targets double chin fat effectively!
-It is also possible to get the HIFU done on the body with the 13mm or 9mm handpieces.
+The Ultraformer, or “Shurink” is the most popular HIFU procedure in Korea.
+Other than the usual 1.5mm, 3mm, and 4.5mm handpieces, the Ultraformer III comes with an additional 2mm and 6mm handpieces.
+The 2mm handpiece is designed to tighten under eye fine lines, while the 6mm handpiece targets double chin fat effectively.
+Mizu uses the 9mm and 13mm handpieces for body treatments.

 Also, Did you know:

-Dr Tan was the first doctor in Singapore to be sent to Classys (manufacturer of the Ultraformer) for training, and has since developed his own unique way of performing the HIFU after years of using it.
+The first doctor in Singapore sent to Korea by Classys (manufacturer of the Ultraformer) for training, Dr Tan has since developed his own unique way of performing the HIFU after years of using it.

-Mizu was also awarded the TOP ULTRAFORMER USER SINGAPORE in 2019.
+Mizu received an award as the TOP ULTRAFORMER USER SINGAPORE in 2019.
 Speak to us today to understand your suitability for the HIFU or Ultherapy!